AndreiMaikov/OM_shipping--SQL/Readme.md

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM.svg)

-Tables in the diagram are marked accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common group includes a three-table structure **users&ndash;user_roles&ndash;roles**, which is worth elaborating on here.
+Tables in the diagram are marked accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common group includes a three-table structure **users&nbsp;&ndash;&nbsp;user_roles&nbsp;&ndash;&nbsp;roles**, which is worth elaborating on here.

-It is possible that someone involved in OM business processes has more than one role role.
+It is possible that someone involved in OM business processes has more than one role.
 For example, a person can act in one transaction as a buyer and in other &mdash; as a seller, or the same employee can pick an order and deliver it as a driver.

-This results in many-to-many relationships between **users** (those involved in the OM business processes) and **the roles** available in such processes (that are Customer, Vendor, Administrator, Picker and Driver).
-To resolve these many-to-many relationships in compliance with the third normal form requirements, the structure users&ndash;user_roles&ndash;roles is utilized.
-Each row of the latter table corresponds to a user and one of the user’s roles.
+This results in many-to-many relationships between the **"users"** (actors of the OM business processes) and the **roles** available in such processes (which are Customer, Vendor, Administrator, Picker and Driver).
+To resolve these many-to-many relationships in compliance with the third normal form requirements, the table structure users&nbsp;&ndash;&nbsp;user_roles&nbsp;&ndash;&nbsp;roles is utilized.
+Each row of the user_roles table corresponds to a user and one of the user’s roles.

 The structure of the Shipping table group and the reasons why this structure was chosen are discussed below.